AlexSSD7/cache/README.md

 # cache

-CDN-like, middleware memory cache for Go application with integrated shielding and Go 1.18 Generics.
+CDN-like, middleware memory cache for Go applications with integrated shielding and Go 1.18 Generics.

 ## Usage